-$$C \rhd I$$
+$C \vartriangleright I$

 where C is a crosscut and I an insert.
 The insert I is a program that is executed whenever the crosscut C matches the current join point.
 Rules are combined into aspects using three operators (sequence, repetition and choice).